ibest/seqyclean/README.md

 -overlap <value> - This option turns on merging overlapping paired-end reads and <value> is the minimum overlap length.
 By default the minimum overlap length is 16 base pairs.
 -new2old - A switch to fix read IDs, default=off ( As is detailed in: http://contig.wordpress.com/2011/09/01/newbler-input-iii-a-quick-fix-for-the-new-illumina-fastq-header/#more-342 ).
 -gz - A flag that indicates compressed (.gz) output, default=off.
+-minoverlap - Minimum overlap length for paired-end reads, default=16.(only for paired-end mode).
+-alen - Maximum adapter length, default=30 bp.(only for paired-end mode).
 ```

 # Examples